-MIAMI – Congresswoman Frederica S. Wilson (FL-24) issued the following statement in response the mass shooting at Pulse Nightclub in Orlando:
+Miami, FL – Congresswoman Frederica S. Wilson issued the following statement in response to the unrest in Haiti: